Gavino3o/Mise-Fighters/docs/GDD.md

+---
+layout: page
-# Mise Fighters Game Development Document
+title: Mise Fighters Game Development Document
+---

 **Mise Fighters is a Local Multiplayer Co-op Hack & Slash RPG.**<br>
-The game lets you play as a chef, a butcher, a bartender or a pattisier on a mission to withstand the fury of vengeful food ingredients that have mysteriously come to life to seek revenge for their cooked brethen.<br>
+The game lets you play as a chef, a butcher, a bartender or a pattisier on a mission to withstand the fury of vengeful food ingredients that have mysteriously come to life to seek revenge for their cooked brethren.<br>
-While Hack & Slash games often exhibit a gory and intesne atmosphere, Mise Fighters is infused with humour and light-heartedness while maintaining a thrilling action-packed gameplay.
+While Hack & Slash games often exhibit a gory and intense atmosphere, Mise Fighters is infused with humour and light-heartedness while maintaining a thrilling action-packed gameplay.

 <br>